averykhoo/hawker-bot/README.md

             *   weather
             *   hawker centre closed dates
 *   i18n via json file? how to handle string formatting?
+*   improvements to messaging
     *   message queue per-user with auto-terminate if user sends new thing
+    *   reply coalescing
+    *   handle duplicate messages due to bot lag
     *   auto-handle telegram quotas by rate limiting message sending
     *   auto-handle message_too_long by breaking messages up into chunks < 4096 chars
 *   support being in telegram groups
     *   eg. receiving all messages
     *   or only commands (private mode)